 Basophils also take part in allergic responses and increased basophil production may be associated with bone marrow disorders or viral infection.

 The normal ranges for the number of the different types of white cells in adults are:

 - Eosinophils: 0.04-0.4 x 109/L

 Platelet count is an estimation of the number of platelets per litre of blood.
 Abnormally low numbers of platelets is known as thrombocytopenia, while an abnormally high level of platelets is known as thrombocytosis.

 Platelet counts are often used to monitor medications that can have toxic effects on bone marrow, or conditions such as thrombocytopenia.
-They may also be used to help diagnose problems associated with abnormal bleeding or bruising.
+They may also be used to help diagnose problems associated with abnormal clotting, bleeding or bruising.

 The ranges for what is considered normal given here are typical figures.
 However, different laboratories may use slightly different ranges, depending on how they perform the measurements.
 Ask your doctor if you are unsure about your results.